barbavegeta/Google_Data_Analytics-Bellabeat-Project/README.md

 # Bellabeat Fitbit Data Analysis Portfolio

 Welcome to my portfolio showcasing a comprehensive case study for Bellabeat, using Fitbit data.
-This repository contains all the materials—data, analysis code, visualizations, and the final presentation—to demonstrate my end-to-end analytics workflow.
+This repository contains all the materials data, analysis code, visualizations, and the final presentation, to demonstrate my end-to-end analytics workflow.

 ---